-B. APD iConnect Training for Providers Enrolled After Promulgation of this September 2021 Handbook Version
+B. APD iConnect Training for Providers Enrolled After Promulgation as of the date of this Handbook Version

 Providers enrolled after the promulgation of this September 2021 handbook version are required to complete APD iConnect training in accordance with the time frames identified in Appendix B., Table 1., Section 2. and, if applicable, Appendix C.